• Home

 • Recipes

-What You Need to Know to Prevent Stroke
+What Seniors Need to Know to Prevent a Stroke

-World Stroke Day is October 29.
+World Stroke Day is celebrated each year on October 29.
 Did you know that someone in the U.S. has a stroke every 40 seconds, which means almost 800,000 strokes occur each year?
-They want you to know how to prevent stroke before it happens because strokes are devastating.
+Here is what you need to know to prevent a stroke before it happens because it can be devastating.

 BPM Lifestyle BP760N - Omron Healthcare